 Yukon Gold potatoes are in between a "starchy" and "waxy" potato.
 For this reason, they are often considered an all-purpose potato.
 Yukon Golds have a rich almost buttery flavor, and because the skin is thin, peeling is usually unnecessary.
 They have a medium starch and moisture content, so the inside will be creamier and not quite as dry/crisp as home fries made with Russets.
 But, they are extremely flavorful and hold their shape.

-- Olive oil: The air fryer makes for crispy potatoes without deep frying!
-But, don't skip the oil altogether because it's needed to make them crisp and flavorful.
+- Olive oil: The air fryer makes crispy home fries without deep frying!
+But, don't skip the oil altogether because it makes the potatoes crisp and flavorful.

 Find the recipe card below for the complete recipe, including all ingredients and instructions.